Bronsky91/dice_roller/README.md

 3) Each dice that was rolled will display the result then add them up in a total sum.

 4) A log will be kept with timestamps for each dice roll & result.

-5) A new log will be created each time the program will run.
+5) A new log directory will be created each time the program will run.